Department of Aerospace Studies

 The institutional phase of AFROTC, called Aerospace Studies, is divided into two parts.
 The first two years constitute the General Military Course and the second two years constitute the Professional Officer Course.
 Details on courses offered are set forth in the alphabetical departmental listing.
 Concurrent enrollment in more than one aerospace studies course requires the approval of the department head, also known as the Professor of Aerospace Studies.

 The General Military Course consists of the 100- and 200-level courses.
-These courses focus on the structure and missions of Air Force organizations; officership and professionalism; and includes an introduction to communicative skills.
+These courses focus on the structure and missions of Air Force organizations; officership and professionalism; and includes an introduction to communication skills.
 The General Military Course prepares the cadet, as a candidate, for the Professional Officer Course (POC).
 Cadets in the General Military Course attend one hour of class plus two hours of Leadership Lab per week.

 Students apply for enrollment in the Professional Officer Course during their sophomore year.
 Enrollment in the Professional Officer Course at the beginning of the junior year is limited to students of high moral character who are academically qualified, physically fit, possess the necessary interest and aptitude, and have demonstrated leadership potential.